ProtectUK publication date

 8Tourniquet application memoire and recovery position information 2

-The sign can be obtained with the kit from first aid suppliers and a copy of the sign is shown below
+The sign can be obtained with the kit from first aid suppliers and a copy of the sign is shown below:

 Legalities

-The Health and Safety (First-Aid) Regulations 1981 (Click Link) requires employers to provide adequate and appropriate equipment, facilities and personnel to ensure their employees receive immediate attention if they are injured or taken ill at work.
-The Health and Safety at Work Act 1974 - Section 3 (Click link) requires employers to also consider the health and safety of others not employed whilst using their facilities.
+The Health and Safety at Work Act 1974 - Section 3 requires employers to also consider the health and safety of others not employed whilst using their facilities.
 In addition, the Health and Safety Executive strongly recommends that non-employees are included in any assessment and that first aid provision is made for them.

 How to achieve good practice